WHAT TO DO: With such a competitive female beauty market, Veet wanted to leverage social media to create emotional connections with the customers.

-WHAT TO DO?Liu•Jo needed to introduce its new handbags collection 'Kate' inspired by the brand's ambassador Kate Moss, leveraging the allure of the famous top model and creating a bond between the bag and the target women.
+WHAT TO DO?Liu•Jo needed to introduce its new handbags collection 'Kate' inspired by the brand's ambassador Kate Moss, leveraging the allure of the famous top model but without featuring her in the film.

-WE DID IT:The scene is set in a classy Italian bedroom to emphasise the intimacy between our target women and the handbag, and every different shade of the collection has been introduced next to an object that would recall one aspect of their everyday life:
+WE DID IT:The scene is set in an elegant bedroom to emphasise the intimacy between our muse and the handbag, and every different shade of the collection has been introduced next to an object that would recall one aspect of her and our target women everyday life:

 Red - Nail Polish – to represent their sensuality and beauty Blue - Praline Box – representing their weakness to temptations Green - Moleskine – relating to their creativity and social consciousness Beige - Trenchcoat – based on their elegance and style.

 The face of the model used for the commercial was never filmed, in order to keep consistent the illusion of showing a private moment of Kate Moss's life, and by using a very popular Italian song from the 80s as the soundtrack, we reminded viewers that even though the muse is British, it's still pure Italian high-fashion.

 Liu•Jo - Kate "The Colorful Collection" Film Commercial